 What will I learn?

-Depending on the type of apprenticeship you’re interested in, and your employer, your tasks and duties could include:
+Depending on the type of apprenticeship you’re interested in, and your employer, the tasks and duties of mechanic apprenticeships can include:

 - Carrying out maintenance and repair work.